-In addition to these, and for the purpose of assessing the second condition referred to in Article 10(2), the institution is expected to submit evidence that the liabilities or commitments of the central body are entirely guaranteed by the affiliated institutions.
+In addition to these, and for the purpose of assessing the second condition referred to in Article 10(2), it is expected that the institution submits evidence that the liabilities or commitments of the central body are entirely guaranteed by the affiliated institutions.
 A copy of a signed guarantee or reference to a public register certifying such a guarantee or a declaration to that effect, which is reflected in the affiliated institution's by-laws or approved by the general meeting and mentioned in the annex to the financial statements, are examples of such evidence.